Vortex Race 3 review: 75% size and 100% attitude

 The Vortex Race 3 is not cheap, nor does the current version come with RGB lighting.
 Nonetheless, it provides an excellent value.
 The keycaps are a real tipping point in the equation, as moderately thick PBT dyesub sets tend to sell for a bare minimum of $50.
 If you need a complete programmable keyboard, the Race 3’s value proposition is difficult to argue with.
 It’s a package deal.

-If you’re an enthusiast who enjoys swapping keycap sets around on a regular basis, this probably isn’t the keyboard for you.
+If you’re an enthusiast who enjoys swapping keycap sets around on a regular basis, this probably isn’t the mechanical keyboard for you.
 If it doesn’t seem appealing, check out Vortex’s other offerings to see if something else jumps out at you.
-When all is said and done, it is a nice travel keyboard.
+When all is said and done, it is a nice travel mechanical keyboard.
 Not a flagship end-all product.
+If you’re into Vortex, check out our other review of the Vortex Pok3r RGB review.

 Feel free to contact us on social media if you’d like more information about the keyboard.
 We also welcome comments on this page.
 Tell us what you think!